 Want to eliminate risky behavior around your PRs?
 Book a demo of LinearB today.

-5. Investment Profile
+7. Investment Profile

-Engineering teams need to balance these priorities and make sure that the most precious resource–developer cycles–are spent according to the needs of the business.
+Producing new value for customers via new features and enhancements is a top priority, and so is maintaining security, core infrastructure, and application uptime.
+Engineering teams need to balance these priorities and make sure that the most precious resources–developer cycles–are spent according to the needs of the business.

 LinearB provides a dedicated dashboard for Investment Profile that includes customizable benchmarks that take into account industry best practices as well as your engineering organization’s needs.

-7. Work In Progress (WIP)
+8. Work In Progress (WIP)

 WIP shows you the open items assigned to a developer and how work is distributed across your team.
 Developer burnout comes from cognitive overload–usually stemming from too much context switching.
 This context switching starts with too much WIP.
 Just like the context switching metric, too many open items makes it very difficult to focus and complete tasks.